 - Use screens on windows and doors and repair holes in the screens.

 - Apply insect repellent anytime you’re outside. an Use insect repellent with one of these active ingredients: DEET, Picaridin or oil of lemon/eucalyptus or other EPA-approved repellent.

 For more information on ways to protect yourself, visit the Centers for Disease Control and Prevention website.

-Mosquito traps have been placed at 42 Fort Worth fire stations, and will monitored.
-Mosquitoes will be tested, in partnership with Tarrant County Public Health, for West Nile virus and St. Louis encephalitis.
+The City of Fort Worth has 71 trap locations that are monitored weekly.
+Mosquitoes that are collected are tested, in partnership with Tarrant County Public Health for West Nile virus and St. Louis encephalitis.

 Mosquitoes are not tested for the Zika virus since this virus hasn’t been identified locally.

 Educate your neighbors, classroom or workplace with this printable information: